ListowelAdolwin/CSS-Course-Materials/README.md

 particular course.

 ## How to contribute?
 Fork this repository, add your contribution and create a pull request.
-It will be reviewed and merged, it need be.
+It will be reviewed and merged, if need be.